commonform/commonform-templating-examples/README.md

 Run `make` to generate Microsoft Word and plain-text renderings of the template.

-Run `make test` to check the project for drafting errors.
+Run `make check` to check the project for drafting errors.